EnMasseProject/enmasse/mqtt-over-amqp/docs/services_lwt_service.md

-# Will Service
+# Last Will and Testament Service

-The Will Service (WS) has an AMQP receiver on the following control address :
+The Last Will and Testament Service (LWTS) has an AMQP receiver on the following control address :

 * $mqtt.willservice